-TECH3M901 Introduction to Sports Medecine (2)
+TECH3M901 (Elective) Introduction to Sports Medicine (2)

 This course is a two-credit hour online course that introduces key concepts for students to acquire knowledge to work collaboratively in a sports medicine setting.
 In addition, topics covered in this course prepare students to address commonly encountered health issues seen in a sports medicine setting.
-Students will gain an advanced understanding of sports medicine and skills necessary which contribute to becoming a competent chiropractic sports physician.
-Pre-requisite: Successful completion of fifth trimester coursework.
+Students will gain an advanced understanding of sports medicine and its necessary skills, which contributes to becoming a competent chiropractic sports physician.

+Pre-requisites: Successful completion of fifth trimester coursework.

-TECH3P601 Pediatric Nutrition (2)
+TECH3P601 (Elective) Pediatric Nutrition (2)